-Implant dentistry continues to evolve and meet the changing needs of patients with new techniques for tooth replacement.
-From a single implant to permanently securing a hybrid denture, Dallas area dentist Dr. Bradley Dean has been a local leader in the dental implant industry.
+Implant dentistry continues to evolve and meet patients’ changing needs with new tooth replacement techniques.
+Dallas area dentist Dr. Bradley Dean has been a local leader in the dental implant industry.

-Dr. Dean has pioneered both advanced technology and techniques for patients with missing teeth.
-As a trained and experienced oral surgeon, Dr. Dean can help you achieve a functional new smile with optimal results.
+Dr. Dean has pioneered advanced technology and techniques for patients with missing teeth.
+Dr. Dean can help you achieve a functional new smile with optimal results.

 Zygoma Implants: How Do They Work?

-Advances in the science of implant dentistry now make it possible for Dr. Dean to place dental implants in patients with what would have previously been considered inadequate jaw bone.
-Zygoma dental implants can support a dental bridge or denture with less recovery time than traditional implants, using zygomatic bone when the jaw bone structure is not sufficient.
+Advances in implant dentistry now allow Dr. Dean to place dental implants in patients with what would have previously been considered inadequate jaw bone.
+Zygoma dental implants can support a dental bridge or denture with less recovery time than traditional implants.
+They use the zygomatic bone when the jaw bone structure is insufficient.

-Zygoma implants use the cheekbone above the jaw, or maxilla, bone to anchor and support a dental bridge or denture almost immediately.
-Dr. Dean will analyze the condition of your jaw and overall dental health before recommending a treatment plan using zygomatic implants.
+Zygoma implants use the cheekbone and immediately support a dental bridge or denture.
+Dr. Dean will analyze the condition of your jaw and overall dental health before recommending a treatment plan.

-He will take the time to discuss your health history, concerns, and personal goals to be sure that your result is optimal and supports long-term oral and overall health and well-being.
+He will take the time to discuss your health history, concerns, and personal goals.
+This ensures optimal results and supports long-term oral and overall health and well-being.

-Zygoma implants can enable edentulous patients with the compromised jaw bone to enjoy the benefits that dental implants offer for long-term oral health and quality of life.
+Zygoma implants can enable patients with compromised jawbones to enjoy dental implants’ benefits.

 Why Choose Dr. Dean?

-Dr. Dean, a highly trained and experienced oral surgeon, has become an internationally recognized dentist, taking time to lecture and teach around the globe.
+Dr. Dean has become an internationally recognized dentist, taking time to lecture and teach around the globe.
 A board-certified periodontist, he offers specialized care for patients with missing teeth.

-Our Plano periodontist office has the technology needed for both thorough evaluation and detailed treatment planning.
-This is important for the strategic placement of dental implants and the best possible result for patients.
+Our Plano periodontist office has the technology for thorough evaluation and detailed treatment planning.
+This is important for strategically placing dental implants and the best possible patient result.
 We also offer sedation for your complete comfort during your procedure.

 Zygomatic Implants FAQs